Am I entitled to a share of the house?

 TOLATA claims often arise in cases of separating cohabitees, who, contrary to popular belief, do not have the same rights as divorcing couples when it comes to the sharing of property and assets.

-These types of claims can be very complex.
+These types of property disputes can be very complex.
 However our team have the necessary practical experience to win these kind of claims.

 Are TOLATA claims heard in private?